 If the last few weeks have shown us anything, it’s that a lot can change in just a few short days.
 More now than ever, it’s essential for managers to set time aside to listen to staff needs and concerns, and answer them as best they can.

 As social distancing continues, and people spend more time alone, there’s a greater risk of employees feeling ignored or excluded.
 As you would on an ordinary work day, ask your colleagues how they are, and for their opinions, and continue to take their feedback on board.
 Being in-tune with your employees’ changing needs and expectations will empower you to make a real difference to them and their continued engagement.
 If you’re using the Peakon platform, then you may wish to increase your use of the Acknowledgment feature.
-This way your teams will know their anonymous comments have been heard, and are being acted upon.
+This way your teams will know their confidential comments have been heard, and are being acted upon.

 At the same time, trust your teams enough to occasionally leave them alone.
 Let them work autonomously.
 Monitoring how much, or when, they are working will not win you any favours with your direct reports – especially not at a time like this.
 Concern yourself instead with their wellbeing and continued engagement, and productivity will follow.
 Boosting your employee engagement has been proven to enhance performance and future business success.

 In March, we saw a 51% uplift in the proportion of employee comments relating to wellbeing.
 This is a clear sign that COVID-19 is giving employees worldwide more cause to look to their leaders for support and action.
 Managers have an opportunity to make a huge difference here, and to help them get through it.